 But don’t worry: Even though it is called the rainy season, it doesn’t rain during these months for the whole day.
 But everything is green and blooming, the rivers swell and the rice fields glow.
 In the dry season, you can see the characteristic red soil of the island, experience the baobabs alone on wide fields, and you may be able to travel to many parts of Madagascar that are otherwise inaccessible.
 Both times have their advantages of traveling in Madagascar.
 It is best to get advice from an experienced tour operator as to which is the best time to travel for you individually.
 The rainy season is also known as the “southern summer” because of its warmer temperatures and flowering landscapes, while the dry season with its colder temperatures is called the “southern winter”.
 However, these two terms have very little meaning in Madagascar.
 There, it is simply called the rainy and dry season.

 One can roughly divide Madagascar into three different climate zones:

 North and east coast

 Due to its exposed position towards the Indian Ocean, the north and east coasts of Madagascar are unfortunately repeatedly the target of severe cyclones (hurricanes), especially at the beginning of the year.
 Mostly affected are the northeast coast and east coast with the cities of Antsiranana (Diego Suarez), Sambava, Maroantsetra, and Toamasina (Tamatave).
-In recent years, the worst cyclones have included Enawo in 2017 and Ava in 2018.
+In recent years, the worst cyclones have included Enawo in 2017, Ava in 2018 and Batsirai in 2022.
 Damages by cyclones in Madagascar are usually not only caused by the storm itself, but also by the heavy precipitation that accompanies it.
 Cleared areas have nothing to oppose the water masses, landslides and floods are the consequence.
 The last cyclones usually occur in February until at most late in March, when the storm season is over.
 The current situation as well as advance warnings of cyclones can be viewed daily at CycloCane.